How to make Word documents accessible

 WebAIM Contrast Checker

-The your colours must meet at minimum WCAG AA requirement using the checker to be accessible.
+Colours must meet minimum WCAG AA ratios to be accessible.

-You can use a colour's hex codes (like #FFFFFF) to help:
+You can use a colour's hex code (like #FFFFFF) with the following online tools: